ddavidd-lim/Fabflix/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+        - In the base of the repo, run python log_processing.py [LOG_FILENAME]

 - # JMeter TS/TJ Time Measurement Report